jeroengrift/cadastrevision/fme/benchmark_preparation/download_readme.md

 # Download restricted data

 PlanetScope and SuperView data have restricted access.
-Therefore, we cannot share the data directly through the benchmark dataset.
+Therefore, we cannot share the data directly in the benchmark dataset.
 Please follow the next steps to prepare the PlanetScope and SuperView data (please be aware that it is a manual process).
 There are two ways to download the imagery.

 1. Via an online portal: